pycontribs/ruamel-yaml/README.rst

 NEXT:
-  - internals of registering tags have changed, `YAML().register_class()` no longer "reappear" in other YAML instances.
+  - internals of registering tags have changed, `YAML().register_class()` no longer "reappear" in other YAML instances, because registering is no longer done on the Constructor/Representer classes but on their instances.
   - merge MR 4, handling OctalInt in YAML 1.1
     (provided by `Jacob Floyd <https://sourceforge.net/u/cognifloyd/profile/>`_)
   - fix for folded scalar part of 421: comments after ">" on first line of folded